 With just a few weeks left for Holi-one of the main festivals of the country, it is high time to decide your venue for the celebration.
 You might have been part of many Holi festivals, but nothing could be close to indulging in the Holi celebration at Mathura and Vrindavan.
 Both sacred cities are located in Uttar Pradesh and are quite close to each other.
 Unlike other places, the Holi celebration in Mathura and Vrindavan start a week before.
-This year the celebrations will begin in the first week of March and will culminate on the next day of Dulandi.
+This year the celebrations will begin in the third week of March and will culminate on the next day of Dulandi.
 Read more to know what makes Holi in Mathura and Vrindavan places so special?

 Significance of Mathura and Vrindavan Holi